AA0100000101000001/Omnitrix/README.md

 //LED 3.
 Uncomment for IR controlled LEDs
 //#define IR_CONTROLLED_LEDS_ENABLED
 ```
-For software settings you can configure what kind of animation is being used, if sound will be muted in booting and if demo mode will be enabled (it is not supported right now).
+#### For software settings:
 The only essential setting is one option for the animation.
+You can configure what kind of animation is being used, if sound will be muted in booting and if demo mode will be enabled (it is not supported right now).
 ```C
 //SOFTWARE SETTINGS